evanseitz/beyond_ManifoldEM/README.md

 # Beyond ManifoldEM
-This repository contains code for generating results shown in our paper **Beyond ManifoldEM: Geometric relationships between manifold embeddings of a continuum of 3D molecular structures and their 2D projections** (Seitz, Frank* and Schwander*): https://www.TBD.com.
+This repository contains code for generating results shown in our paper **Beyond ManifoldEM: Geometric relationships between manifold embeddings of a continuum of 3D molecular structures and their 2D projections** (Seitz, Frank* and Schwander*).
 This work was developed in the Frank research group at Columbia University in collaboration with Peter Schwander at the University of Wisconsin-Milwaukee (UWM).

 The algorithms presented here in their current form are developed for analyzing synthetic data.
 Custom synthetic datasets can be generated using code in our [previous repository](https://github.com/evanseitz/cryoEM_synthetic_continua) with additional information provided in the corresponding [paper](https://www.biorxiv.org/content/10.1101/864116v1): **Simulation of Cryo-EM Ensembles from Atomic Models of Molecules Exhibiting Continuous Conformations** (Seitz, Acosta-Reyes, Schwander, Frank*).
 We have also deposited our complete synthetic dataset in the [IEEE DataPort](https://ieee-dataport.org/documents/manifoldem-esper-data-and-code-repository), which is a mirror of the 2019 repository with the addition of several refinements for processing the provided data.